Rules, policies and behavior

 Patterns of excessive absence (regardless of whether excused or unexcused) will be monitored and recorded throughout the year.
 The School may arrange an attendance review meeting with the student and parent/guardian to discuss an appropriate course of action when a student’s attendance record gives the School cause for concern.

 A student may miss no more than six class periods in a semester-long course and 12 class periods in a yearlong course.
-Please note that Grade 9 PE is treated as a semester-long course for attendance as it meets all year but only twice a cycle; thus, a student may miss no more than six class periods of PE over an entire year to earn credit.
+Please note that Grade 9 PE is treated as a semester-long course for attendance as it meets all year but only twice a cycle; thus, a student may miss no more than six class periods of PE over an entire year.
 These figures exclude absences owing to school activities, such as AP exams, athletic competitions, drama or music performances, and school trips.
-Students who exceed the guidelines may not receive credit for that course, in which case an incomplete will be recorded on the transcript and a plan to make up the work will be implemented.
 In the event that a student does not make up the work by the agreed-upon deadline, the student will not receive credit and may need to repeat the course to complete graduation requirements.
-Students may apply for an exemption to this policy by filling out this form.
-Please note that exemption requests will only be considered in exceptional cases and must be approved by the academic advising and college counseling office.
+Exemptions to this policy may be considered in exceptional cases by the Office of Student Advising.

-A student arriving less than 30 minutes late to class will be deemed tardy.
-A student arriving 30 or more minutes late will be deemed absent from class.
+A student arriving less than 30 minutes late to class (10 minutes for advisory) will be deemed tardy.
+A student arriving 30 or more minutes late (10 minutes for advisory) will be deemed absent from class.

-Patterns of excused tardies and/or those of significant duration (longer than just a few minutes) will also be monitored, and parents may be contacted to address excessive lateness.
+Tardies are no longer categorized as excused or unexcused.
+Patterns of tardies and/or those of significant duration (longer than just a few minutes) will also be monitored, and parents may be contacted to address excessive lateness.

-Students arriving to class after attendance should report to the attendance office (O-346) and sign in on the attendance clipboard.
-The attendance officer will adjust the attendance from “absent” to “tardy” if the student is less than 30 minutes late and sign a late slip for the student to take to the class teacher.
-If the attendance office is unattended, students must still sign in on the attendance clipboard, stating the correct time of arrival, then go directly to class with an unsigned slip.
+Students arriving to class after attendance should report to the attendance office (O-346) and sign in by scanning the QR code and by completing and submitting the online form. .
+The attendance officer will adjust the attendance from “absent” to “tardy” if the student is less than 30 minutes late for a class period, or less than 10 minutes for Advisory.
+If the attendance office is unattended, students must still sign in using the QR code and form, then go directly to class.

 - It is the responsibility of students to ensure that they are present and prepared for the beginning of each class.
-If a student arrives to class after attendance is taken, they must go immediately to the attendance office to have their attendance adjusted, then return to class with a note.
+If a student arrives to class after attendance is taken, they must go immediately to the attendance office to have their attendance adjusted.

 - Students who are taking tests in SLD must check in with their classroom teacher at the start of the period so that the correct attendance can be recorded.

 - PE students must go directly to the locker rooms at the beginning of class, where they are then given five minutes to change into their PE uniform.
-Students who are late to the meeting point will receive an unexcused tardy.
-On days when a PE class travels off campus, students who miss the bus for PE will be given an unexcused absence and must check in immediately with the attendance office, after which they will be instructed to go to the library.
+Students who are late to the meeting point will receive a tardy.
+On days when a PE class travels off-campus, students who miss the bus for PE will be given an unexcused absence and must check-in immediately with the attendance office, after which they will be instructed to go to the library.

-- Every time a student is late to class, Veracross automatically generates an email to the student’s parent/guardian.
-There are no other consequences for a student’s first five tardies in a semester.
+- There are no consequences for a student’s first nine tardies in a semester.

-- After a student’s sixth tardy in a given semester, the student will serve one week of after-school study hall and closed campus.
+- After a student’s tenth tardy in a given semester, the student will serve one week of closed campus.
+(First-semester grade 9 student will have closed campus for the first week of the second semester)

-- After six more tardies (12 total for the seme), a student must serve another week of after-school study hall, plus another week of closed campus.
+- After five more tardies (15 total for the semester), a student must serve another week of closed campus and meet with the Director of Student Life.

-- If the student reaches 15 tardies, again in the same semester, further disciplinary action will be determined and an ongoing monitoring plan will be put in place by the dean and director of student life.
-Ramifications might include indefinite closed campus and attendance at after-school study hall, suspension from extracurricular activities, and possibly a hearing with the SFDB, which could result in further consequences.
+- If the student reaches 20 tardies in the same semester, further consequences will be determined and an ongoing monitoring plan will be put in place by the dean and Director of Student Life, which could include but not be limited to extended closed campus, attendance at after-school study hall, suspension from extracurricular activities, and possibly a hearing with the SFDB.

 Assessments & assignments